 In addition, certain industry-specific laws and regulations affect the collection and transfer of personal data in China.
 For example, the Regulation on the Administration of Human Genetic Resources (the "HGR Regulation") promulgated by the State Council of the People's Republic of China (the "State Council"), which became effective on July 1, 2019, applies to activities that involve collection; biobanking; use of HGR, which includes the genetic materials with respect to organs, tissues, cells and other materials that contain the human genome, genes and other genetic substances (the "China Biospecimens"); and derived data, in China (together with the China Biospecimens, the "China-Sourced HGR"), and provision of such items to foreign parties.
 The HGR Regulation prohibits both onshore and offshore entities established or actually controlled by foreign entities and individuals from collecting or biobanking any China-Sourced HGR in China, as well as providing such China-Sourced HGR out of China.
 Chinese parties are required to seek an advance approval for the collection of certain HGR and biobanking of all HGR.
-Approval for any export or cross-border transfer of China Biospecimens is required, and transfer of derived data by Chinese parties to foreign parties or entities established or actually controlled by them also requires the Chinese parties to file, before the transfer, a copy of the data with the HGRAO for record and obtain a notification filing number in order to transfer.
+Approval for any export or cross-border transfer of China Biospecimens is required, and transfer of derived data by Chinese parties to foreign parties or entities established or actually controlled by the data with the HGRAO for record and obtain a notification filing number in order to transfer.
 The HGR Regulation also requires that foreign parties ensure the full participation of Chinese parties in international collaborations and share all records and data with the Chinese parties.